 On a sunny or rainy day, you will be thankful for this invention.
-Huge umbrellas located on some crosswalks in Seoul offer for pedestrians so much appreciated shelter while waiting for a green light.
+Huge umbrellas located on some crosswalks in Seoul offer so much appreciated shelter for pedestrians while waiting for a green light.

-Enormous umbrellas can accommodate a number of people, and it is a simple but great idea of how to make a city look more friendly.
+Enormous umbrellas can accommodate a number of people, and it is a simple but great idea of how to make a city more friendly.

 6. Robot guides at the airport

 If you are flying from Incheon Airport in Seoul, there’s a big chance you’ll meet Airstar – a robot, which is roaming freely in departure and arrival halls.

 A dozen of robots are introduced at the airport to offer assistance for passengers.
 Incheon Airport claims to be the first in the world putting robots into service.